Managing Multiple Email Entries in JavaScript and PHP

 Command Description

-$conn->prepare() Prepares an SQL statement for execution.
+$conn->prepare() Gets a SQL statement ready for running.

 $stmt->execute() Executes a prepared query.